 In 2020, Legrand made a commitment to reduce its greenhouse gas emissions by 2030 in line with the most ambitious Paris Agreement target, aiming to limit the global increase in temperatures to 1.5°C above pre-industrial levels.
 This commitment was validated by the Science Based Targets initiative, which is backed by the WWF, the United Nations Global Compact, the World Resources Institute and the CDP, in 2021.
 The Group has also made a commitment to achieve collective carbon neutrality by 2050.
-This carbon neutrality commitment will be achieved by means of a 90% reduction in the Group's greenhouse gas emissions that cannot be avoided through carbon capture.
+This carbon neutrality commitment will be achieved by means of a 90% reduction in the Group's greenhouse gas emissions across its value chain and by neutralizing emissions that cannot be avoided through carbon capture.
 On the pathway to becoming carbon neutral, Legrand has made the following intermediate commitments: